 As well as the proper use of displays, dials, gauges, safety equipment and maps in modern cockpits

-What Should I Expect at an Aviation Medical?
+What Should I Expect at an Aviation Visual Assessment?

 Unless you have one or more underlying health problems, your exam is a standard physical examination.
 The medical professionals will check various aspects of your health, including blood pressure, glucose levels in the blood, cholesterol, hearing, and vision.
 Additionally, an ECG to check your heart health and a urinalysis may be performed.